matthewbonadies/PrecisionPicksPGA/README.md

 ## Project Organization

+- `Data Dictionary`
+    - Structure and description of datasets utilized
+- `Images`
+    - Contains all visualizations created throughout the project
 - `Notebooks`
     - Contains all final notebooks involved in the project
-- `Data`
-    - Contains link to copy of the dataset
-- `Data Dictionary`
-    - Structure and description of datasets utilized
 - `Presentations`
     - Contains final report which summarizes the project
+- `References`
+    - Contains further supporting materials to help understand golf
+- `Streamlit`
+    - Contains code for deploying the Streamlit application
 - `src`
     - Contains the project source code
-- `capstone_env.yml`
-    - Conda environment specification
-- `Streamlit`
-    - Contains code for deploying the Streamlit application
 - `README.md`
     - Project landing page (this page)
-- `LICENSE`
-    - Project license

 ## Dataset